ros-navigation/docs.nav2.org/concepts/index.rst

 However, many classes of controllers and local planners exist.
 It is the goal of this project that all controller algorithms can be plugins in this server for common research and industrial tasks.

-Recoveries
+Behaviors
 ==========

-Recoveries are a mainstay of fault-tolerant systems.
+Recovery behaviors are a mainstay of fault-tolerant systems.
 The goal of recoveries are to deal with unknown or failure conditions of the system and autonomously handle them.
 Examples may include faults in the perception system resulting in the environmental representation being full of fake obstacles.
 The clear costmap recovery would then be triggered to allow the robot to move.